littlehorse-enterprises/frontend-boilerplate/README.md

 🌐 Open your browser and go to `http://localhost:3000` to see the Next.js app running locally.

-## Deployment 🛠️

-This boilerplate is configured to be easily deployed to Vercel.
-You can deploy the app to Vercel by following these steps:

-1. 🚀 Sign up for a free account on Vercel: `https://vercel.com/signup`
-2. 💻 Install the Vercel CLI globally on your machine: `npm install -g vercel`
-3. 🔑 Authenticate with your Vercel account: `vercel login`
-4. 🌍 Deploy the app: `vercel`
-5. 🎉 Follow the prompts to deploy the app to Vercel.
-Once deployed, you will receive a unique URL where your app is live.

 ## Resources 🎨

 - [Next.js Documentation](https://nextjs.org/docs)